If you visit any auto shop, dielectric grease is a product that you are sure to see. What is dielectric grease, and why do all mechanics use it?

-In this guide, we touch on the basics of dielectric grease.
-We evaluate the pros and cons of the lubricant, plus we show you when and how to use it.
-Plus, we determine the differences between two popular automotive grease types.
+In this guide, I touch on the basics of dielectric grease.
+I evaluate the pros and cons of the lubricant, and I show you when and how to use it.
+I also determine the differences between two popular automotive grease types.

 What is Dielectric Grease?

-Sometimes, dielectric grease is called tune-up grease because of how it’s used in auto shops.
-It’s a non-conductive waterproof lubricant that protects electrical components from dirt and corrosion.
+Dielectric Grease is a non-conductive waterproof lubricant that protects electrical components from dirt and corrosion.
 It is made from a silicone base and an added thickener.
+Sometimes, dielectric grease is called tune-up grease, because of how it’s used in auto shops.

 Permatex makes a dielectric grease that lists both silicon dioxide and polydimethylsiloxane as ingredients.
 If you look at the color of this grease, it should appear milky or translucent gray.